davidsivocha/resume/README.md

 ### For Fun

 In my spare time, I am an avid amateur StarCraft 2 Shoutcaster and I enjoy streaming and commentating on online games through my [TwitchTV Account](http://twitch.tv/daelach)

+You can also find examples of my StarCraft 2 Shoutcasting on my [Youtube Channel](http://youtube.com/daelach)